Belarusian Premier League: Reserves League

 An annual league competition is organized for the reserve teams of Premier League clubs since 2001.
 This tournament was won by the reserves of Dinamo Minsk (9 titles), Gomel (2 titles), Shakhtyor Soligorsk (2 titles), BATE Borisov (1 title), Torpedo-BelAZ Zhodino (1 title) and Dnepr Mogilev (1 title).

+Attendances

+The average attendance per top-flight football league season and the club with the highest average attendance: